-“Probably the most inexpensive and fun way to get started with satellite communications”
+“Probably one of the easiest and most fun ways to get started with satellite communications”

 Cables run through center

 The azimuth turntable has no center, allowing for power and RF cables to run through.
 Perfect for mounting it on top of a pipe or a PA-speaker tripod (35mm as standard).

 Covers the entire sky

-The azimuth turntable can rotate a full 360 degrees, and the elevation approximately 100 degrees down from zenith, covering the entire sky even when mounted on high altitude.
+The azimuth turntable can rotate a full 360 degrees, and the elevation from 0 to 90 degrees, covering the entire sky.